 What is a 3D Ultrasound?

-A 3D ultrasound procedure uses a screening device used to view the fetus during pregnancy.
+During your 3D ultrasound session we use a screening device to view the fetus during pregnancy.
 3D ultrasounds are just still pictures of the fetus in three dimensions.
 They use high-frequency sound waves that are transmitted using a handheld probe to emit and even capture impulses produced by ultrasound waves that are emitted at different angles to come up with high resolution and clear 3D images of the baby.
 With the images, you can have a clear view of the umbilical cord and the placenta to access to health of the mother and baby.

 How do 3D ultrasounds work?